-The San Francisco Community College plans to initiate a comprehensive online training for all new incoming students and new employees (in addition to in-person training for new and current employees), that includes information designed to prevent incidents of sexual violence including sexual assault, domestic violence, dating violence, and stalking.
-The online training includes a number of specific modules that meets the requirements of the statute, including: consent/sexual assault, bystander intervention, verbal defense, effects of the use/abuse of alcohol, dating/domestic violence, sexual harassment, stalking, and how the victim can/should address any of these issues as they arise.
-For more information on the college policies and awareness education you can check the following link: http://www/ccsf.edu/Offices/Title IX/
+The San Francisco Community College provides online training and/or in-person for all new incoming students and new employees, that includes information designed to prevent incidents of sexual violence including sexual assault, domestic violence, dating violence, and stalking.
+The online training includes a number of specific modules that meets the requirements of the statute, including: Prevention Against Sexual Violence, Domestic Violence Dating Violence and Stalking, What are the signs of intimate partner/domestic/dating violence, Information on intimate partner/domestic/dating violence, What do if you experience sexual assault/misconduct, dating violence, domestic violence, stalking or hate crimes, Sexual Assault Prevention Training and how the victim can/should address any of these issues as they arise.
+For more information on the college policies and awareness education, you can check the following link: www.ccsf.edu/title-ix